Helping Women Recover & Beyond Trauma (HWR/BT)

 Population:

-• Status — Participants were women who participated in prison based substance abuse treatment program.
+- Status — Participants were women who participated in prison based substance abuse treatment.

 Location/Institution: California

-This study compared post-release outcomes for women who participated in prison-based substance abuse treatment.
-Women were randomized to a gender-responsive treatment program using the manualized Helping Women Recover and Beyond Trauma (HWR/BT) curricula or a standard prison-based therapeutic community.
-Data were collected from the participants at prison program entry and 6 and 12 months after release.
-Measures included the Addiction Severity Index (ASI) Lite and the Posttraumatic Stress Diagnostic Scale, along with administrative records from the prison and treatment providers.
+The purpose of the study was to compare post-release outcomes for women who participated in prison-based substance abuse treatment.
+Participants were randomized to a gender-responsive treatment program using the manualized Helping Women Recover and Beyond Trauma (HWR/BT) curricula or a standard prison-based therapeutic community.
+Measures utilized include the Addiction Severity Index (ASI) Lite and the Posttraumatic Stress Diagnostic Scale, along with administrative records from the prison and treatment providers.
 Results indicate that both groups improved in psychological well-being, but data from the Posttraumatic Stress Diagnostic Scale was not reported at the follow-up time point.
 HWR/BT participants had greater reductions in drug use, were more likely to remain in residential aftercare longer, and were less likely to have been re-incarcerated within 12 months after parole.
-Limitations included a lack of fidelity measures during the active treatment phase, the relatively small sample size, and limited power in the study.
+Limitations include a lack of fidelity measures during the active treatment phase, the relatively small sample size, and limited power in the study.

 Length of controlled postintervention follow-up: 1 year.